 Members participate on a syndicate by reference to a year of account and each syndicate year of account is a separate annual venture.
-These accounts relate to the 2018 year of account which has been closed by reinsurance to close at 31 December 2020; consequently, the statement of financial position represents the assets and liabilities of the 2018 year of account and the income statement and the statement of cash flows reflect the transactions for that year of account during the three year period until closure.
+These accounts relate to the 2019 year of account which has been closed by reinsurance to close at 31 December 2021; consequently, the statement of financial position represents the assets and liabilities of the 2019 year of account and the income statement and the statement of cash flows reflect the transactions for that year of account during the three year period until closure.

 The functional currency of the Syndicate is the United States dollar (US\$).
-The financial statements are reported in Sterling, which is the presentational currency of the Syndicate, and rounded to the nearest £'000, unless otherwise stated.
+The financial statements are reported in Sterling £'m, which is the presentational currency of the Syndicate, and rounded to one decimal place, unless otherwise stated.